Pilot project, sponsored by BSW Hamburg

 Mediterranean night in the Colonnades (July 2025)

-The Mediterranean Night took place as a public neighborhood picnic, deliberately geared towards small, atmospheric moments to small, atmospheric moments and encounters rather than large numbers of visitors.
-Invited residents, employees, tradespeople and random passers-by and tourists were invited. and tourists.
-The event was advertised via city magazines, posters, flyers, postcards and e-mails.mailing list.
+The Mediterranean Night took place as a public neighborhood picnic, deliberately organized Focusing on small, atmospheric moments and encounters rather than large crowds.
+You’re invited included residents, employees, business owners, and random passersby, as well as Tourists.
+The campaign was promoted through city magazines, posters, flyers, postcards, and e- Mailing list.

 • Social component: Encounters across social boundaries.